-Michael Geist is a senior fellow in CIGI’s International Law Research Program, as well as a law professor at the University of Ottawa where he holds the Canada Research Chair in Internet and E-commerce Law.
+Michael Geist is a CIGI senior fellow, as well as a law professor at the University of Ottawa where he holds the Canada Research Chair in Internet and E-commerce Law.
 He has been a visiting professor at universities around the world, including the University of Haifa, Hong Kong University and Tel Aviv University.
 He obtained an LL.B. from Osgoode Hall Law School in Toronto, an LL.M. from Cambridge University in the UK and Columbia Law School in New York, and a JSD from Columbia Law School.

 Michael is the editor of many books, including, most recently, Law, Privacy and Surveillance in Canada in the Post-Snowden Era (2015, University of Ottawa Press).
 He is a regular columnist for The Globe and Mail, the editor of several monthly technology law publications and the author of a popular blog on Internet and intellectual property law issues.
 At CIGI, Michael’s research will focus on the impact of fair dealing on educational licensing and the impact of the 2017 Google v Equustek ruling.